-This is not the Final FTA, but has been developed to ensure policy formulation has considered equalities and the protected characteristics in the development of the Local Plan Review - Preferred Option to be consulted on during November 2016 to January 2017.
+This is not the Final FTA, but has been developed to ensure policy formulation has considered equalities and the protected characteristics in the development of the Local Plan Review - Draft Submission to be consulted on during October 2020 to December 2020.

-Preparation of the Local Plan Review will take place over a number of stages and this FTA will be conducted and reviewed at the stages when policy formulation has taken place.
+Preparation of the Draft Submission has taken place over a number of stages and this FTA has been developed and reviewed at the stages when policy formulation has taken place.